DNA synthesis Is Semiconservative

 Meselson and Stahl distinguished between the heavy 15N containing DNA and the light 14N containing DNA with the use of equilibrium density gradient centrifugation

-Why they chosen CsCl density gradient for seperation: The density of most DNAs is about the same as the density of concentrated solutions of heavy salts such as cesium chloride (CsCl).
+Why they chosen CsCl density gradient for seperation: The density of most DNAs is approximately same as the density of concentrated solutions cesium chloride (CsCl) which is a heavy salt.

 The density of 6M CsCl is about 1.7 g/cm3.
 E. coli DNA containing 14N has a density of 1.710 g/cm3.